yunodu/yunoui/README.md

   <img src="Media/Banner/yui.png" alt="yunoUI Banner">
 </p>

 **yunoUI** is my own changes to existing World of Warcraft Addons.
 This package aggregates specific addons and profiles to create a cohesive UI experience.
+This is optimized for 1440p ultrawide (3440x1440).
+If your resolution differs you most likely will have to resize UI elements.

 ## 📦 Required Addons